 Once you have received the notice from the NCDOR, you can request an Installment Payment Agreement as outlined in the parameters that follow:

-The NCDOR sets parameters that allow those with an individual income to pay the debt over time.
-The amount of debt will determine the length of time.
+The NCDOR sets parameters that allow those with an individual income to pay the back taxes over time.
+The amount of back taxes will determine the length of time.
 For $1,000 or less you will need to pay in full within 15 months.
 For $1,000 to $6,999 you will need to pay in full within 30 months.
 For $7,000 to $49,999 you will need to pay in full within 40 months.
 For $50,000 or more you will need to pay in full within 50 months.
 Businesses have 12 months to pay in full for any amount they may owe.